 Some social media ‘gurus’ like to talk about THE best times to post.
 But the fact is there’s no right or wrong time to put out content, because there’s no such thing as one kind of audience.
-A good Social Media Manager tool will have easy to understand analytics to help you understand over time what your audience likes.
+An effective social media manager tool will have easy to understand analytics to help you understand over time what your audience likes.

 But first you need the data, to get a handle on how your audience responds to your products or services.
 The easiest way to get started is to send out a post mid-morning, afternoon, evening and late evening, on different days of the week.

 Over time, trying different times, days, and content, you’ll see a clear pattern emerging on what your audience responds to the most.
 You may even discover that some platforms aren’t even worth your time because they don’t lead to engagement or conversions.
 The main thing, especially at the beginning, is to continue experimenting until you hit your sweet spots.

 But be careful not to over post.
 That’s a common mistake which inexperienced businesses make with social media management.
 It can cause people to feel spammed, which will damage your brand credibility.
 So remember that getting data insights is a long game, not a sprint.

 Here are a few tips to avoid the ‘spammy’ impression by keeping content fresh and engaging: